-24/7 telephone and Internet banking services offer additional options, and most banks have an app for iOS and Android, allowing for bill payments and account enquiries.
+24/7 telephone and Internet banking services offer additional options, and most banks have an app, allowing for bill payments and account enquiries.
 With mobile banking services a customer relations officer will visit you at home or work to assist with banking requirements.
 Most banks also offer premium banking services.

 Opening an Account: Documents usually required:

 • A valid residence card or work visa.
-A worker’s dependants (eg spouse and family) can open an account but may require his permission as he is, in effect, their sponsor (check with the individual bank).
+A worker’s dependants (eg spouse and family) can open an account but may require his permission as he is their sponsor (check with the individual bank).

 • Valid passport.

 • For a current account, a letter from your employer or sponsor confirming your monthly salary in Qatari Riyals, with the company’s official stamp.
 You may have to transfer your salary to the new account but check with the individual bank.

 • Some banks may ask to see your tenancy agreement to establish your residential address.

-• Take copies of these documents, and take identity photographs.
+• Take copies of these documents, along with identity photographs.
 Ask for photocopies of any documents signed.

 Cheques: A chequebook can be issued with a current account.
 They are not widely accepted for instant payment – these are made with cash or cards.
 Post‑dated cheques are commonly used for house rental payments.
 The onus of responsibility is on the banks not to encash cheques before the designated date.
 Issuing a cheque without the necessary funds in your account is a serious criminal offence and the bank or creditor may notify the police, leading to possible prosecution.